 -Please no cosmetics.
 I do not wear them and would have no use for them.
 Thank you. :) I've been told that these can be used in crafting.
 I agree that something like nail polish can be used to paint charms (of which, I have a ton for that purpose).
 I could even see eye shadows being used by somebody, I just have not.
 There are still a lot of cosmetics that I don't think would be suitable crafting items, so if they can't be used in a crafting type situation, I would prefer not receive them.

--With the exception of my wedding ring, I don't wear jewelry.
+-I don't wear jewelry.
 If it is something that can be used for crazy quilting or in a pocket letter/card/flip book, that would be my exception.

 -Also, it gets super hot from about late March to September/October, so I wouldn't recommend sending food items or anything that has the potential to melt.
 Items like wax tarts, Chapstick, gum, etc.